jamessynge/TinyAlpacaServer/README.md

         be split or combined such that multiple references to same character sequence in multiple locations can be shared.

-*   To eliminate RAM consumed for alpaca::DeviceInfo objects, change the internal API for locating those to instead pass in a stack allocated DeviceInfo to be filled in when the info is needed.
+*   MAYBE: To eliminate RAM consumed for alpaca::DeviceInfo objects, change the internal API for locating those to instead pass in a stack allocated DeviceInfo to be filled in when the info is needed.

-*   Maybe store some attributes of the server and/or some device types (other than UUID) using mcucore::EepromTlv; for example, the location of the server, or the name of a switch.
+### Completed Tasks

-*   DONE: the UniqueID using the mcucore::EepromTlv, with a separate mcucore::EepromDomain assigned to each device instance in the code.
+*   DONE: Store the UniqueID using the mcucore::EepromTlv, with a separate mcucore::EepromDomain assigned to each device instance in the code.

 *   DONE: Use mcucore::JitterRandom to seed the Arduino RNG, then generate